-I'd easily recommend two nights here, then you may like to zip literally ten minutes over the range and land at Emma Gorge Resort (also in AOPA guide).
+I'd easily recommend two nights here, then you may like to zip literally ten minutes over the range and land at Emma Gorge Resort.
 Its safari-style tented cabins along the gorge, open-air restaurant and bar, and bush walks up to yet another sublime water-hole and falls are all unforgettable.

 Just 20nm away to the north-west, (or a ten minute flight along the Pentecost River from El Questro), you'll find the fabulous Home Valley Station, a working cattle station still largely run by the traditional owners of the land, the Balanggarra people.
 After your expert touchdown on their 1300m gravel strip you may hand yourselves over to the care and hospitality of the trainees and mentors who have created a quintessential outback experience and rare glimpse into their wonderful culture.
 The homestead is 1.5kms off the Gibb River Road.